AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 ### Random

-Below are the result of both `Strahd` and `Leotris` using actions at random.
+The figure below shows the result if both `Strahd` and `Leotris` are selecting actions at random.

 ![](/assets/images/random.png)